Pangpang-Studio/spiro-sys/README.md

 # Rust binding to libspiro

+> This project is a fork of https://github.com/MFEK/spiro-sys.rlib.

 This is the low-level binding built with `bindgen`.

 `build.rs` builds `libspiro` from the Git submodule ([GitHub `fontforge/libspiro`](https://github.com/fontforge/libspiro/issues)).